ToddMurphy92/dotfiles/README.md

 Currently just for my Macbook but should also work on Linux.
 Still new to stow but liking it so far, if I decide to stick to it and move my Linux server to this method of dotfile management then I'll flesh this README out a bit more.

-# Install stow on with homebrew
+# Install stow with homebrew
 `brew install stow`

 # Stow usage